Market guide: What are XDR Cybersecurity services?

 Cortex XDR includes the following capabilities:

-Endpoint protection via an agent that prevents malware, ransomware and fileless attacks using a local ML-enhanced detection engine that analyzes code signatures, software behavior and crowdsourced entries from Palo Alto’s WildFire service.
+Endpoint protection via an agent that prevents malware, ransomware and fileless attacks using a local ML-enhanced detection engine that analyses code signatures, software behaviour and crowdsourced entries from Palo Alto’s WildFire service.

 Palo Alto also offers Cortex XDR add-ons for incident forensics examination and response, host insights with a real-time dashboard showing vulnerability exposure and current patch levels across endpoints and a managed threat hunting service that continuously monitors an environment’s XDR data to proactively detect and report on advanced threats, such as state-sponsored attackers, cybercriminals, malicious insiders and malware.